ahmadfajar/vue3-mdb-docs/docs/components/overlays/lightbox.md

 ---
-description: A modal image gallery component that is used to display a collection of images.
+description: Lightbox is a modal image gallery component that is used to display a collection of images and videos.
 ---

 # Lightbox

 ::: lead
-**BsLightbox** is a modal image gallery component that is used to display a collection of images.
+**BsLightbox** is a modal image gallery component that is used to display a collection of images and videos.
 :::

+<SmallNote color="teal">Updated in v2.2.0</SmallNote>

 ## Overview